DigitalHarborFoundation/pi-portal-v1/src/lessons/html-attributes.md

 ## Objectives and Overview

 This lesson provides an overview of HTML attributes.
 You'll take a look at some common HTML attributes such as classes and ids.
-Additionally, this lesson contains examples about setting HTML attributes.
+Additionally, this lesson contains examples of setting HTML attributes.

 ### Lesson Objectives

-- Be able to explain what an HTML attribute is and describe common uses.
+- Explain what an HTML attribute is and describe common uses.
-- Understand and explain how to set attributes on HTML elements.
+- Explain how to set attributes on HTML elements.

 ---